FYPS - First-Year Seminar POLS

 Courses numbered 100 to 299 = lower-division; 300 to 499 = upper-division; 500 to 799 = undergraduate/graduate.

 General education social and behavioral sciences course.
-Critically examines the ways in which the U.S. Census categorizes individuals and populations in the U.S. from various national origins such as Asian Americans.
-Students critique/deconstruct the model minority myth and explore the following topics: 1) the ways in which social construction of race in public discourse and governmental policies affect Asian immigration and Asian Americans before and after the Civil Rights Movement; 2) Asian Americans’ participation in electoral politics, public-opinion polls, interest groups and social movements; 3) Asian Americans as elected officials on the municipal, state and federal levels and the ways in which they shape public policies that affect Asian American communities; 4) Asian Americans’ conflicts with other minority groups and ways in which activists build coalitions with other racial minority groups to achieve political objectives; and 5) how the concept of race has played a role in our own lives and identity formation.
+Critically examines the ways in which the U.S. Census categorizes individuals and populations in the United States from various national origins.
+Students discuss the ways in which social construction of race/ethnicity in public discourse and governmental policies affect Asian Americans and other ethnic groups in the U.S. The course also examines the collaborations and conflicts between Asian Americans and other racial/ethnic groups in electoral politics and social movements.
 First-Year Seminars do not meet a divisional requirement in the pre-Fall 2024 WSU General Education program, and can only be used in Bucket 7 for General Education starting Fall 2024.
-Course includes diversity content.

 FYPS 102AD.
 First-Year Seminar: Plugging Into Politics (3).